-Depression glass collections are beloved for their beauty more than their rarity and value.
-Depression glass expert Carolyn Robinson, owner of White Rose Glassware and a board member of the National Depression Glass Association, shares the history of and tips for collecting these amazing pieces.
+Depression glass collections are beloved for their beauty more than they are for their rarity and monetary value.
+Depression glass expert Carolyn Robinson, owner of White Rose Glassware and a board member of the National Depression Glass Association, shares the history of and tips for collecting the most sought after Depression glass around so that can you clinch the best deals on your next collecting adventure.

 Depression Glass History

-Depression era glassware is a very important part of the history of the Depression Era.
-The Great Depression started with the stock market crash of 1929 and ran through 1930s.
+Depression era glassware is a very important part of the cultural history of the Depression Era.
+The Great Depression was a period of rapid decline in the global financial markets, resulting in massive wealth loss and unemployment for people around the world; it started with the stock market crash of 1929 and ran throughout the 1930s.
 "Depression glass got its name because it was the glass that was made during that time period," shares Carolyn.

-According to the National Depression Glass Association (NDGA), Depression glass is transparent glassware manufactured in America from the early 1920s through the end of World War II in 1945.
-Most of the time, this transparent glass was colored.
-This specific period of manufacturing is what really qualifies a piece of glass as Depression glass.
+According to the National Depression Glass Association (NDGA), Depression glass is a type of transparent glassware manufactured in America from the early 1920s through 'til the end of World War II in 1945.
+Most of the time, this transparent glass was lightly colored in a rainbow of hues.
+While there were similar types of glassware made with molds and transparent colors, the specific period of manufacturing in which they were created is what really qualifies a piece of glass as Depression glass.

 Depression Glass Manufacturing